Looking for a desktop Stereolithography (SLA) 3D printer? Read our guide to the best resin (DLP/SLA) 3D printers in Spring 2017.

 Kudo3D now offer two resin containers that can be used in one print.

-The CoLiDO DLP 1.0 is one of the newest resin based printers to hit the market.
+The CoLiDO DLP 2.0 is an upgraded from one of the newer brands to hit the resin-based 3D printing market.

-As with CoLiDo’s other printers, the design lacks the refinement of models from FormLabs and Stingray, but looks to offer all the design features that you would want.
+As with CoLiDo’s other printers, the design lacks name brand appeal that models like FormLabs and Stingray have, but still offers all the design features that you would expect from your DLP printer.

-Featuring a build area of 100 x 76 x 150mm and a layer height of 50 microns the specification certainly make it interesting.
+Featuring a build area of 3.9 x 3 x 5.9 inches and a layer height of 50 microns, the specifications certainly make it interesting little machine.

-The company has also produced a line of custom resin materials which are quoted as having shorter curing times and are apparently less stinky than others, which would be a definite bonus!
+The company has also produced a line of custom resin materials which are quoted as having shorter curing times and are apparently less stinky than others, which is definitely a major bonus!

-License: The text of "12 Best Resin (DLP/SLA) 3D Printers in Spring 2017" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "11 Best Resin (DLP/SLA) 3D Printers in 2017" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.